 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Tom Green, a talk show host famous for the numerous amounts of 4chan prank phone calls, had an episode where he wore the mask and started screaming while shaking his head around, seemingly as a parody of Mitchell Henderson.
+Canadian talk show host Tom Green once ran an episode where he wore the mask and started screaming while shaking his head around, seemingly as a parody of Mitchell Henderson.
 This is currently the first known usage of the mask in web video.

 Search queries for “horse head mask” had a small spike in October 2009, but didn’t pick up again until July of 2010.

 3Yen -- Japanese horse mask man frolics and cooks “magic” mushrooms / Posted on 2-08-2008